StephenJMoore/MovieKiosk/README.md

 1: MovieKiosk.java: The driver class

-2: Kiosk.java:  The control class which contains a Catalog, a list of accounts, and handles the input and output to the user.
+2: Kiosk.java:  The control class which contains a Catalog, a list of accounts, and handles the input and output.

 3: FileWR.java Handles the loading and saving of application data to the relevent txt files.